Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 ```

-You will get an output similar to this.
+You will get the above output.
 This output shows the number of bytes and sectors this eMMC device has.
 Since this emmc device is not partitioned yet it doesn’t show any partitions.

 It shows this emmc has 7818182656 bytes (that is 7.3 GB) and 15269888 number of sectors.
 Sector is known as the smallest part of the memory.

 From the same above image it shows the size of the sector as 512 bytes.
-So if you divide the total bytes with 512 you will get number of sectors.
+So dividing the total bytes with 512 you will get number of sectors.

-Partition is done in terms of sectors.
+Partitioning is done in terms of sectors.

 ## Creating partition